 Then slice, with a good sharp knife so you don't squish it.

 (Sharpen your knives folks!
 Here is my favorite knife sharpener that you must get if you don't already have one - it's easy and fast, and cheap!)
 I think about 3/4 of an inch is just about right - it gives you enough in each bite, without being too much of a mouthful for a little one.
 And that size seems to fit perfectly in a lunch container.

 I sprayed my baking sheet with just a little oil, but that's not strictly necessary.
 I think the Trader Joe's dough is not as fatty as some, so I wasn't sure if they would stick or not.
-You could certainly also put a piece of parchment paper down.
+Covering your pan with a sheet of parchment paper also works great.

-Put your rolls on your baking sheet and stick in your 350 degree preheated oven for 12-15 minutes - 14 minutes was just about right in mine, but every oven is different.
+Put your rolls on your baking sheet and stick in your 350 degree preheated oven for 12-15 minutes.
+14 minutes is just about right in mine, but every oven is different.

 These freeze great.
 Whenever I make them I always at least double the recipe and I put a bunch in the freezer.
 It doesn't get any easier for packing a school lunch - to pull out a few of these, throw in a few carrots and a little fruit, and lunch is done.